The AZ House is based on the successful addiction recovery model and philosophy introduced by Jack Mullhal in Cleveland, Ohio, in 1991.

 Jack’s driving force was the belief that a chance for sober living should be available to anyone determined to overcome their addiction, regardless of their ability to pay for the help they need.
 He first opened the Freedom House, which has successfully supported addicts recovery for over 20 years.
 The Freedom House has served as the basis for eight similar programs in the Cleveland area.

 The AZ House was opened in 2016 after it was recognized that there was a lack of free residential recovery opportunities available in Israel.
-Named after Avroham Ze’ev Olive, a 23-year-old young man who sadly never achieved recovery, the AZ House aims to provide a much-needed service, which has a proven track record of treating addicts and alcoholics.
+Named after Avroham Ze’ev Olive, a 23-year-old young man who sadly never achieved recovery, the AZ House aims to provide a much-needed service that has a proven track record of treating addicts and alcoholics.

 WHO WE ARE